italrr/cr/docs/Lore.md

 She has a high-end prosthetic body.
 She mentioned in one interview that her body costs around 1 million Gems

-- Nicki "El Chulo" Rodriguez
+- Nicki "El Chulo" Gutierrez

 Nicki is considered one of the best players of the Genus Race, having played 5 games and winning 3.
 Nicki a very dubious person, of unknown origins, besides Genus, he's mostly known for being very smooth with women.
 Some gossip networks call him "El Chulo" for having such success with women.
 Interestingly, there has never been reports of him mistreating women.